-Mary Travers had such an impact on the music scene, she was awarded a Grammy.
-A regular on the awards show circuit, she made an appearance on "The American Music Awards" (1986-87).
-She appeared in a number of television specials, including "The Kingston Trio and Friends: Reunion" (1981-82), "The Peter, Paul & Mary 25th Anniversary Concert" (1985-86) and "The Story of the Clancy Brothers and Tommy Makem" (1985-86).
-She also branched into film during these years, including a part in the documentary "The Weavers: Wasn't That a Time!"
+Grammy-winning Mary Travers was a cherished music legend with an exceptional career.
+She appeared in a number of television specials, including "The Kingston Trio and Friends: Reunion" (1981-82), "The Peter, Paul & Mary 25th Anniversary Concert" (PBS, 1985-86) and "The Story of the Clancy Brothers and Tommy Makem" (PBS, 1985-86).
+A few of her roles at the time were also in movies like "The Weavers: Wasn't That a Time!"
 (1981) with Pete Seeger.
-She appeared in a number of television specials, including "A Peter, Paul & Mary Holiday Concert" (1988-89), "Peter, Paul and Mommy, Too" (1992-93) and "This Was America...
-1963" (1992-93).
-She also appeared in "November 22, 1993: Where Were You?
-A Larry King Special Live From Washington" (1993-94).
-She also worked in film during these years, including a part on "Heartstrings: Peter, Paul & Mary in Central America" (1987) with Peter Yarrow.
-Additionally, she appeared in a number of television specials, including "Gail Sheehy's New Passages" (1995-96), "Peter, Paul & Mary: Lifelines" (1995-96) and "The Great American History Quiz" (1998-99).
-Travers put her acting skills to use in films like the Leon Bibb documentary "Isn't This a Time!
-A Tribute Concert for Harold Levanthal" (2005) and the documentary "Pete Seeger: The Power of Song" (2007) with Pete Seeger.
-Travers also provided music for "The Odd Angry Shot."
-Mary Travers passed away in September 2009 at the age of 73.
+Travers also contributed music to "The Odd Angry Shot" (1979).
+She also contributed to a variety of television specials, including "A Peter, Paul & Mary Holiday Concert" (1988-89), "Peter, Paul and Mommy, Too" (PBS, 1992-93) and "This Was America...
+1963" (Disney, 1992-93).
+She also worked in film during these years, including a part on the documentary "Heartstrings: Peter, Paul & Mary in Central America" (1987) with Peter Yarrow.
+She also appeared in the Leon Bibb documentary "Isn't This a Time!
+A Tribute Concert for Harold Levanthal" (2005).
+Additionally, she could be seen on a variety of television specials like "November 22, 1993: Where Were You?
+A Larry King Special Live From Washington" (1993-94), "Gail Sheehy's New Passages" (ABC, 1995-96) and "Peter, Paul & Mary: Lifelines" (PBS, 1995-96).
+She also appeared in "The Great American History Quiz" (History, 1998-99).
+Travers last appeared on the documentary "Pete Seeger: The Power of Song" (2007) with Pete Seeger.
+Travers passed away in September 2009 at the age of 73.